Isadorables: Naming of the Isadorables

 The story of the Isadorables begins with the six most talented girls chosen from this school.
-These were the ones closest to Duncan and who had the most opportunity to spend time with and perform with her.
-The girls' first performance was on July 20, 1905, and they performed over 70 times between 1905 and 1909 in Germany, the Netherlands, Switzerland, Russia, Finland, England, and France.
+These were the ones closest to Duncan and who had the most opportunity to spend time with and dance with her.
+The girls' first fundraising demonstration was on July 20, 1905, and they continued to support the school with over 70 fundraising demonstrations between 1905 and 1909 in Germany, the Netherlands, Switzerland, Russia, Finland, England, and France.
 These six were Anna Denzler, Maria-Theresa Krüger, Irma Erich-Grimme, Elizabeth (Lisa) Milker, Margot (Gretel) Jehl, and Erica (Erika) Lohmann.
-In 1909, a French poet, Fernand Divoire, adoringly dubbed the six girls "the Isadorables" after seeing them perform.
+In 1909, a French poet, Fernand Divoire, adoringly dubbed the six girls "the Isadorables" after seeing them dance.

 Relocation to New York City and reactions

-In 1912 Isadora acquires the Hôtel Paillard in the Bellevue section of Paris.
+In 1912, Isadora acquires the Hôtel Paillard in the Bellevue section of Paris.
 This became Dionysion, Isadora's new temple of dance; the name stemming from Dionysian, which hints toward Isadora's Greek undertones in her dances.
 At the start of World War I, the Isadorables were sent to New York with the rest of the new students from Bellevue.
 In November 1914, they took up a studio at 311 Fourth Avenue, on the corner of 23rd street, the new location of Dionysion.
 Their arrival was met by criticism from the press and public that already regarded "classic" dancing as a relic of the past.

 The Isadorables made their American debut on December 7, 1914 at Carnegie Hall with the New York Symphony.
 Henrietta Rodman in a feature for the New York Tribune as much as stated that the most revolutionary of dancers [Isadora Duncan] had lost touch with the times.
 She was also struck by the Isadorables' unthinking devotion to their teacher's ideals.
 "The one weakness of their education was their lack of contact with the harsh and ugly realities of our present day life.
 It is Isadora's theory that children should move always in a world of "sweetness and light."

 Mabel Dodge, who owned a salon at 23 Fifth Avenue, the point of rendezvous for the whole of New York's avant garde of the time, described the girls: "They were lovely, with bodies like cream and rose, and faces unreal with beauty whose eyes were like blind statues, as though they had never looked upon anything in any way sordid or ordinary".